Project guideUsually permitted

 Just want a quick yes/no for your satellite dish?

 Run our free 2-minute check to see whether your project likely qualifies as permitted development in Vale of White Horse.
-For personalised approval odds and nearby comparables, get the full report above.
+For personalised approval odds and nearby comparables, get the £9 report.

 Free 2-min check